SkyKings-Guild/Guides/guides/mining.md

 Gray Mithril Blocks -> 30,00 1⸕
 Light Blue mithril Blocks -> 48,001 ⸕

-as we can see they requires hight mining speed outputs
+As we can see they requires hight mining speed outputs

 # Blue Cheese Swap

-There is an upgrade module named [Blue Cheese Goblin Omelette](https://wiki.hypixel.net/Blue_Cheese_Goblin_Omelette) It increases your HOTM perks by +1 , also at max lvl.
-We are only intrested in the +1 lvl in mining ablities.
-For example Mining Speed Boost ablity have 300% boost for 20 sec with blue cheese it becomes 400% boost for 25 sec.
+There is an upgrade module named [Blue Cheese Goblin Omelette](https://wiki.hypixel.net/Blue_Cheese_Goblin_Omelette) It increases your HOTM perks by +1, also at max lvl.
+We are only interested in the +1 lvl in mining ablities.
+For example Mining Speed Boost ablity has 300% boost for 20 sec and with blue cheese it becomes 400% boost for 25 sec.
 This upgrade is big because it allows to get to another tick of blocks or to insta mining threshold of certain blocks.

-You can perform a blue cheese swap to gain benifits of blue cheese omlette without having it on main drill.
+You can perform a blue cheese swap to gain benefits of blue cheese omlette without having it on main drill.
 Here is how you can do it,

 1. Get Blue Cheese omlette on any ther drill ( ANY DRILL WORKS!!)
-2. do the following swap with hotkey Main drill -> Blue Cheese Drill -> Main drill
+2. Do the following swap with hotkey Main drill -> Blue Cheese Drill -> Main drill
 3. There is only 1s  window to perform that swap as the server will take time to update your mining stat
-4. This is done to get combined benifit of blue cheese goblin omlette and Sunny side goblin omlette combined for the Mining speed boost duration.
+4. This is done to get combined benefit of blue cheese goblin omlette and Sunny side goblin omelette combined for the Mining speed boost duration.